jmagman/flutter-wiki/Compiling-the-engine.md

     export GOMA_SERVER_HOST=rbe-prod1.endpoints.fuchsia-infra-goma-prod.cloud.goog
     export GOMA_SERVER_PORT=443
     ```

 ## Using a pre-built Dart SDK

 When targeting the host and desktop, on CI we use a pre-built Dart SDK vended by the Dart team.
 To use the same setup locally, define the environment variable `FLUTTER_PREBUILT_DART_SDK=1`,
 do a `gclient sync`, and pass the flag `--prebuilt-dart-sdk` to `//flutter/tools/gn`.

+## Using a custom Dart SDK

+`gclient sync` downloads the Dart SDK sources in `engine/src/third_party/dart`.
+Files in this
+directory can be edited.
+To ensure those changes are visible, pass the flag `--no-prebuilt-dart-sdk`
+to `//flutter/tools/gn`.

 ## Compiling for Android (from macOS or Linux)